YessyLee/she-codes-django-news-project-YessyLee/README.md

-# Plus Resources: Django Project Starter
+# Yessy Django Project Submission

-Starter code for the Plus Django project.
+Styling are incomplete, still working on it.